-Julia Stover has shown strength, focus, patience, and perseverance as a both a state and national amateur archery champion.
+Julia Stover has shown strength, focus, patience, and perseverance as both a state and national amateur archery champion.

 She’s needed the same qualities to overcome a host of heart and other medical challenges, as well.